ojegit/OO_Harkkatyo/README.md

 ### Not done:
 - save/load statistics
-- combat graphics (tip: use the fixed images here since they're already included in the objects)
 - collect statistics (e.g no days trained, no deaths, damage done, no exp, no kills, no times trained etc; do all of this color specific)
 - print graphs of statistics
-- restore perished lutemons
 - graph statistics (e.g AnyChart package)
 - save/load statistics on load
 - randomization